Are foods that cause gout just foods high in purines?

 It is not even all about food.
-You know from my page about gout foods to avoid that more uric acid is generated from the meat of our bodies than we generate from the meat we consume.
+You know from my page about Gout and Obesity – Avoid Excess Calories that more uric acid is generated from the meat of our bodies than we generate from the meat we consume.

 That is not to say that we can ignore gout diet totally, but we should not be obsessed with it.
 Food can affect gout, so it makes perfect sense to check that our gout diet supports our gout treatment plan, not hinders it.
 So, if we can identify foods that work against our gout treatment plan, we should avoid them.

 Note that this is a personal decision based on your treatment requirements and your current diet.